 The Home Front

-Following the attack on Pearl Harbor, sixteen million Americans enlisted in the Armed Forces.
-One the home front, over 123 million civilians joined wholeheartedly in the war effort.
-With so many men in military service, employers were forced to overcome their reluctance to hire women.
-Women joined the assembly lines so riveters, welders, and factory workers – jobs previously thought of as men’s work.
+Following the attack on Pearl Harbor, 16 million Americans enlisted in the armed forces.
+On the home front, more than 123 million civilians joined in the war effort.
+Women joined the assembly lines as riveters, welders, and factory workers – jobs previously thought of as men’s work.

-From coast to coast production went on around the clock.
-President Franklin D. Roosevelt asked the factories to complete 50,000 plans each year.
-The staggering demand was not only met but surpassed.
-Over 296.000 aircraft and 76,000 ships were produced during the war years.
-Whether they were working on assembly lines or growing victory gardens, Americans had one thing on their minds – winning the war.
+From coast to coast, production went on around the clock.
+President Franklin D. Roosevelt asked the factories to complete 50,000 planes each year.
+The demand was not only met, but surpassed.
+More than 296,000 aircraft and 76,000 ships and vessels were produced during the war years.

 Vega (Lockheed) Aircraft Plant, Burbank, California.
-PV-1 “Ventura” planes on the assembly line, August 1943.
+PV-1 Ventura patrol aircraft on the assembly line, August 1943.
 Photographed by Lieutenant Charles Fenno Jacobs, USNR.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-412639.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-412639.

-Throughout 1942 and 1943 Edward Steichen’s special photographic unit operated out of the Navy’s Training Literature Division.
-Its mission was to produce photographs which would attract attention to the Navy’s air wing to help recruit pilots.
+Throughout 1942 and 1943, Edward Steichen’s special photographic unit operated out of the Navy’s Training Literature Division.
+Its mission was to produce photographs that would attract attention to the Navy’s air wings to help recruit pilots.
 The limited scope of this assignment did not deter Steichen.
-He understood the importance of these small early assignments, taking an active personal role and insisting on high quality professional results.
+He understood the importance of these small, early assignments, taking an active personal role and insisting on high-quality, professional results.

-Steichen insisted that a variety of professional talent could present a balanced viewpoint with images which were strikingly photographic yet understandably human.
-Ironically, the unit’s success contributed to is members’ chief complaint.
+Steichen insisted that a variety of professional talent could present a balanced viewpoint with images that were strikingly photographic yet understandably human.
+Ironically, the unit’s success contributed to its members’ chief complaint.
 The Navy prohibited individual photo credits, and despite all his efforts, Steichen was never able to have this rule relaxed.
 Therefore, the training photographs produced by Steichen’s men were rarely credited to individuals.

 Del Monte Pre-Flight School, Monterey, California, 1942-44.
-Naval Aviation Cadets do calisthenics in the tennis court of the school, which was located at the former Del Monte Hotel.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-K-15057.
+Naval aviation cadets do calisthenics on the tennis court of the school, which was located at the former Del Monte hotel.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-K-15057.

 The success of naval aviation soon provided the opportunity for the photographers to follow the new pilots to combat assignments on aircraft carriers.
-These huge ships, known as “Fighting Flattops,” were home to 3,000 men.
-Horace Bristol, who had worked for Life and Fortune magazine before the war, was the first to go to sea.
-He was onboard USS Santee (CVE-29) off North Africa in 1942 to photograph Operation Torch, the first Allied landing of the war.
+These huge ships, known as “fighting flattops,” were each home to 3,000 men.
+Horace Bristol, who had worked for Life and Fortune magazines before the war, was the first to go to sea.
+He was on board USS Santee (CVE-29) off North Africa in 1942 to photograph Operation Torch, the first Allied amphibious landing of the war.
 Charles Kerlee and Dwight Long, the unit’s motion picture specialist, were shipmates on USS Yorktown (CV-10) as she headed for the Pacific in 1943.
 Wayne Miller joined USS Saratoga (CV-3) and flew on missions with Air Group 12.

 Meanwhile, Edward Steichen, now age 64, was notified by the Navy that he had reached retirement age and was being removed from active duty.
-Immediately, he appealed the decision and fortunately received word that he could continue his present duties.
+He appealed the decision and fortunately received word that he could continue his present duties.
 He quickly arranged for a tour of duty on USS Lexington (CV-16) with Victor Jorgensen.
-Some of the best known images of the war come from his tour on this carrier.
+Some of the best-known images of the war come from his tour on this carrier.

-Steward’s Mate Second Class James L. Frazer, January 1945.
-Takes time to read a few chapters from his Bible, part of his daily devotional routine while serving on board an aircraft carrier.
-Photographed the night before his ship launched strikes on the Manila Bay area in support of the Lingayen Operation.
-Photographed by Edward Steichen’s Photographic Unit.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-305241.
+Steward’s Mate Second Class James L. Frazer, January 1945, takes time to read a few chapters from his Bible, part of his daily devotional routine while serving on board an aircraft carrier.
+He was photographed the night before his ship launched strikes on the Manila Bay area in support of the Lingayen Gulf landing operations.
+Photographed by Edward Steichen’s photographic unit.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-305241.

-Lieutenant Junior Grade H. Blake Moranville, USNR.
-Napping in Fighter Squadron Eleven’s ready room on USS Hornet (CV-12) in company with VF-11’s macot dog, circa January 1945.
-He was shot down while strafing Saigon Airport, French Indochina, on January 12, 1945.
-Captured by local French authorities, he ultimately escaped China.
+Lieutenant (j.g.)
+H. Blake Moranville, USNR.
+Napping in Fighter Squadron 11’s ready room on USS Hornet (CV-12) in company with VF-11’s macot dog, circa January 1945.
+He was shot down while strafing Saigon airport, French Indochina, on January 12, 1945.
+Captured by local French authorities, he ultimately escaped to China.
 Photographed by Lieutenant Commander Charles Kerlee, USNR.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-469326.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-469326.

 Between the Battles